QuentinRa/blog.quentinra.dev/info/assembly/bs/instructions.md

 * **ASR (Arithmetic shift right)**

-We are writing xxx times signe bit, then Rb.
+We are writing xxx times the sign bit, then Rb.
 Not fitting bits are lost (right).

 Example: ``001110001000...`` ASR by `4` will becomes